 The new European Data Market study aims to continue to offer a meaningful and comprehensive understanding of the main characteristics of the EU data economy.
 In addition, activities will be dedicated to providing reports about various aspects of the European data economy including quantitative facts and figures not yet covered by the indicators themselves.
 Finally, activities on the development of the community of data-related stakeholders across Europe will be further supported with regular updates on the EU data landscape.

-The current deliverable of the study develops an in-depth understanding of data sharing practices in the construction sector and the challenges ahead in the form of a quantitative story.
+This deliverable of the study develops an in-depth understanding of data sharing practices in the construction sector and the challenges ahead in the form of a quantitative story.

 The main goal of the story is to produce a descriptive analysis the main critical issues of the development of the EU data economy and society in the construction sector, complementing the European Data Market statistical indicators with qualitative and quantitative evidence based on a case study and expert analysis.